renatocastro33/Summer_Camp_IA_PUCP_Small_Language_Model/README.md

 Create an account at: https://modal.com

-Follow the notebook instructions to deploy Nanochat in the cloud
+Follow the notebook instructions to deploy Nanochat in the cloud.
+You must select in Processing the unit called GPU H100 in order to run the weights otherwise it will give an error.

 Use the deployed Nanochat endpoint for inference